Apply to ARCOM

 ARCOM will participate with other osteopathic colleges in a centralized application processing service called the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
 To initiate the application process, applicants must apply directly to AACOMAS at http://www.aacom.org/become-a-doctor/applying.

-ARCOM will began accepting applications in May 2016.
-The AACOMAS application deadline for ARCOM applicants is March 15 but is subject to change annually.
+The official AACOMAS application is available online at www.aacom.org.
+The AACOMAS application deadline for ARCOM applicants is March 1 but is subject to change annually.
+Applicants should consult the ARCOM website for updates.

 Director of Admissions